mjpekala/bio-segmentation/README.md

 ## Quick start

+**Update**: This latest version of the code has been updated based on changes to the Keras API.
+The version in master should now be compatible with Keras 1.1.0.
+However, at this point in time, you are probably better off using more modern methods for this type of problem (see references below).

 ### Prerequisites

 This code requires you install [Keras](http://keras.io/) along with a suitable backend; we are using [Theano](http://deeplearning.net/software/theano/).
 These packages are quite easy to install using pip; instructions are available on the respective websites.